-Although in the last 10 years a lot of new innovative medicines have found their way into the treatment of clinically relevant conditions, a lot of patients remain waiting to find an effective treatment.
-TechnoPhage is committed to the improvement of the infection, neuroscience and ophthalmology therapeutic areas, through the development of both biological and chemical solutions using different technological platforms.
+Although in the last 10 years new innovative medicines have found their way into the treatment of clinically relevant conditions, many patients remain waiting to find an effective treatment.
+TechnoPhage is committed to the improvement of the infection, neuroscience and ophthalmology therapeutic areas, through the development of solutions using different technological platforms.

 The emergence of different species of pathogenic bacteria resistant to many currently available antimicrobial agents has become a critical problem in modern medicine, and the development of complementary antibacterial therapies has become one of the highest priorities in the scope of healthcare associated infections.